Winthrop Astor Chanler: Career

-After his marriage, the Chanlers moved to Washington, D.C., where they surrounded themselves with a group of friends including Theodore Roosevelt, who was then the Civil Service Commissioner, and later President of the United States.

-Military service

 During the Spanish–American War, Chanler did not enlist in the regular U.S. Army but instead joined the 1st United States Volunteer Cavalry, better known as the "Rough Riders", including his younger brother William, to join the Cuban volunteers under General Emilio Núñez.
 His brother received a Captain's commission from President William McKinley to serve under U.S. General Joseph Wheeler and Winthrop received a conditional commission as Lieutenant colonel under the Cuban government.

 On June 30, 1898 in the Battle of Tayacoba, Chanler led twenty-five Rough Riders.
-Chanler, Captain Jose Manuel Núñez (brother of General Núñez), and William Louis Abbott and about 30 men went ashore near Trinidad, Cuba to ensure the safety of the landing site.
+Chanler, Captain Jose Manuel Núñez (brother of General Núñez), and William Louis Abbott and about thirty men went ashore near Trinidad, Cuba to ensure the safety of the landing site.
 They were discovered by Spanish scouts and came under heavy fire.
 During the battle, Captain Núñez was killed and Chanler was shot through the right elbow.
 They had to take cover in a mangrove swamp until they could be rescued by the American steamship Florida.
 Chanler returned to his home in Barrytown to recover from his injuries.
 By the time his arm healed, the war was over, so Chanler sailed to Europe where he stayed for several years in Sorrento, Italy taking a "life of hunting."

-During World War I, he served as an aide to General John J. Pershing, who served as the commander of the American Expeditionary Force on the Western Front from 1917 to 1918.
+During World War I, Chanler served as an aide to General John J. Pershing, the commander of the American Expeditionary Force on the Western Front from 1917 to 1918.